HortonworksUniversity/Security_Labs/HDP-3.0.1-AD-onprem.md

 	- Type: `int`
 ![Image](/screenshots/hdp3/atlas-classification-expireson.png)

-- Under the "Tags" tab in the main screen you should see the list of newly created tags
+- Under the "Classification" tab in the main screen you should see the list of newly created tags
 ![Image](/screenshots/hdp3/atlas-classification-after.png)

 - In the search tab search using the following: